integrated-ethics/web/content/labs/media-literacy.md

 both.

 One of the tools for helping to clarify a situation is an analogy.
-Recall that an analogy allows for the comparison two completely different things that might have similarities in concepts.
+Recall that an analogy allows for the comparison of two completely different things that might have similarities in concepts.
 Generally, the concept in the analogy is better understood, and might help in comprehending the concept in the other.
 I would like to present an